Squidyu/github-trending/README.md

 ## C#

+* 【2025-03-03】[DeltaV-Station / Delta-v](https://github.com/DeltaV-Station/Delta-v) - A fork of Space Station 14, embracing a mixture of classic SS13 chaos and experimentation only possible with the new engine
 * 【2025-02-27】[Unity-Technologies / ProjectAuditor](https://github.com/Unity-Technologies/ProjectAuditor) - Project Auditor is an experimental static analysis tool for Unity Projects.
 * 【2025-02-26】[microsoft / ai-dev-gallery](https://github.com/microsoft/ai-dev-gallery) - An open-source project for Windows developers to learn how to add AI with local models and APIs to Windows apps.
 * 【2025-02-23】[alexhiggins732 / IdentityServer8](https://github.com/alexhiggins732/IdentityServer8) - DotNet 8, Identity, OpenID Connect and OAuth 2.0 Framework for ASP.NET Core Identity Server 8